-It is assumed from the name itself that this chicken is a comb bearer, and you are right!
+It can be assumed from the name that this chicken breed bears a comb, and that assumption is correct!
 These chickens are named because of their special combs.
 Combs are the crests on the top of some chicken breeds’ heads.
-While bantams are popularly known as a miniature version of a more extensive or regular chicken, rose combs bantams are not on the list.
+While bantams are popularly known as a miniature version of a more extensive or regular chicken, rose comb bantams are not on the list.

 These chickens are one of those that are distinguished as “true bantams.”
 In other words, they are not miniature but rather genuine and natural bantams.
 They are considered one of the oldest bantam breeds and consecutively one of the most popular.